+According to the Centers for Disease Control (CDC), cats are the most reported domestic animal to be diagnosed with rabies.
 Each stage of rabies in cats has certain behaviors and symptoms associated with it.
-It is important to know and understand the various symptoms of cat rabies so that you can prevent the spread of the disease.
-The sad fact is that rabies is fatal, but you don't want the infected animal to pass it on to other animals or people.
-Knowing the classic symptoms of each stage will help you to recognize the disease.
-If you even suspect that your pet may have rabies, take them to your vet immediately.
+Knowing the classic symptoms of each stage will help you recognize the disease.
+If you suspect your pet may have rabies, take them to your vet immediately.

 - Fever spikes